5.8.05

 Do they sell software that generates interesting titles for blog entries without you having to be involved?

 Posting frequency has fallen off around here because I overcooked myself in May and June.
 Cooked out is what I am.
-So, I've mostly been eating extremely simply: broiled fish or gyoza 60% of the time.
-Oh, I know what else we were eating the other 40% of the time: sandwiches.
+So I've mostly been eating extremely simply, broiled fish or gyoza 60% of the time.
+Oh I know what else we were eating the other 40% of the time: sandwiches.
 Indonesian sandwiches.
 Primarily fish.
 Let me explain, hurriedly and with little regard for the creative turn of phrase (I'll revise later).

-What I want to do here is investigate the evolution of immigrant cooking here in The Netherlands, specifically the cuisines of the former colonies, Indonesia and Suriname.
+What I would ideally do here is investigate the evolution of immigrant cooking here in The Netherlands, specifically the cuisines of the former colonies, Indonesia and Suriname.
 As far as I can tell there's no page on the web that explains this in English.
 Here's a Dutch version, and here's a more professionally researched version that focuses more specifically on the Chinese side of things.
 Until I have time to write something with more detail, I'll try to summarize via a massive simplification (i just watched Adaptation again yesterday and am currently imagining myself compressing eons of history into mere seconds worth of typing).

 Let's start with Indonesia: after the second World War, Indonesia was granted its independence from Holland after having been a Dutch colony since the 17th century.
 250,000 Indonesians came to Holland to repatriate themselves.
 Well, rewind a bit: by this point the Dutch were already vaguely familiar with Asian cuisine because, around 1918, small Chinese communities began to emerge in the port cities of Rotterdam and Amsterdam, mostly stokers who worked on the large steam ships of that time.